Central Locking Not Working? How to Fix It When It Stops Working

 Reasons why your car doors aren't locking properly

-Your mechanic won’t ever just jump in and replace the central locking units straight away.
-If your central locking system is failing, there could be a number of issues that must be investigated.
+Your mechanic won't ever just jump in and replace the central locking units straight away.
+If your car's central locking system is failing, there could be a number of issues that must be investigated.

-You could have blown a fuse
+You could have a blown central locking fuse

-The key fob is faulty
+Your car key fob is faulty

 If none of the door locks operate, then the problem could be with your key fob.These time and effort saving gadgets can be hooked up to a computer to troubleshoot and test.
 If it's your fob failing to send a signal, it's going to need replacing.

-Your door lock solenoid could have failed
+Your door lock solenoid/actuator could have failed

 Broken or damaged electrical wires

 A simple way to detect broken wires is to hold up the key fob and open and close the door repeatedly.
 A broken wire may be jolted into making a connection.
-If this is the case, you’ll get intermittent power to the locks when using the fob.
-This is especially common for the driver’s door, as it is usually used most frequently, making it vulnerable to damaged wiring.
+If this is the case, you'll get intermittent power to the locks when using the fob.
+This is especially common for the driver's door, as it is usually used most frequently, making it vulnerable to wiring faults from damaged wiring.

 Central locking repair costs

-Your central locking fitters will:
+Your central locking repair mechanic will:

-• Test your door lock operation
+Test your door lock operation

-• Test all the fuses in each circuit with in your car’s central locking
+Test all the fuses in each circuit with in your car's central locking

-• Test the electrical relay
+Test the electrical relay

-• Decide on the best solution to repair any faulty door lock switches
+Decide on the best solution to repair any faulty door lock switches

-• Replace any malfunctioning central door locking units
+Replace any malfunctioning door locking units

-• Test the system on completion to assure 100% operation
+Test the system on completion to assure 100% operation

 About Fixter